eonu/eonu.github.io/README.md

 # Notes

-Markdown/LaTeX formatted notes for computer science topics.
+Collection of personal notes, R-notebooks and other resources for research into computer science topics.

 # Editing